 Disclaimer: Please be aware that this article is not investment advice, and was written for educational purposes only.
-If you are reading this because you are thinking of investing in an ICO, try to be more serious about how you handle your earnings, for the internet is a cruel jungle.
+If you are reading this because you are thinking of investing in an ICO, be sure to understand all of the risks before you allocate your capital.

 A Guide to ICOs

-Additionally, definitions of words in bold are here to give you directions for further research, which is compulsory for a deeper understanding of the subject.
+Additionally, definitions of words in bold are here to give you directions for further research, which is crucial in order to gain a deeper understanding of the subject.

 Let us begin!

-Bitcoin: The only word occurring in our heads when we hear the word ‘cryptocurrency.’
-You can think of it as a decentralized network for sharing files, only the files have monetary value.
-Bitcoin could be defined as an electronic peer-to-peer cash system built using blockchain technology.
+Bitcoin: The only word you think of when you hear the word ‘cryptocurrency.’
+You can think of it as a decentralized network for sharing files, in this case the files have monetary value.
+Bitcoin can be defined as an electronic peer-to-peer cash system built using blockchain technology.

 Blockchain: What Bitcoin relies upon.
 A digital ledger that uses cryptography to secure data.
 Hence, cryptocurrency.
 Blockchain use is not limited to Bitcoin.
-As a separate technology, it powers many platforms, allowing its decentralized and secure nature to be exploited.
+As a stand-alone technology, it powers many platforms, enabling decentralization and security.

-Ethereum: Not just another cryptocurrency, but a general-purpose blockchain-based environment that allows developers to build all kinds of decentralized applications on its platform.
+Ethereum: Not just another cryptocurrency, but also a general-purpose blockchain-based environment that allows developers to build scores of different decentralized applications on its platform.
 To do anything on the Ethereum platform, you use Ether, the native cryptocurrency.
-If you built an app on the Ethereum platform, you would use a different currency, native to the app itself: a token.
+If you build an app on the Ethereum platform, you would use a different currency native to the app itself: a token.